vuejs/docs/src/guide/introduction.md

 ### Composition API

 With Composition API, we define a component's logic using imported API functions.
 In SFCs, Composition API is typically used with [`<script setup>`](/api/sfc-script-setup).
-Imports and top-level variables and functions declared in `<script setup>` are directly usable in the template.
+The `setup` attribute is a hint that makes Vue perform compile-time transforms that allow us to use Composition API with less boilerplate.
+For example, imports and top-level variables / functions declared in `<script setup>` are directly usable in the template.

 Here is the same component, with the exact same template, but using Composition API and `<script setup>` instead: